sunpho84/parse-pact/doc/readme.md

 #### Follows

 Then, the "follow" positions (follows) are determined.
-This is done by computing the follows of the subnodesiteratively.
-When follows of subnodes are computed, the follows of the give node are determined.
+This is done by computing the follows of the subnodes iteratively.
+When follows of subnodes are computed, the follows of the given node are determined.
 One considers only "And", "Star" and "Optional" nodes.
 The aim is to close the wire and connect the plausbile paths along the
 tree: